 A dairy product that can be easily found in the supermarket.
 In Sweden there is the option of probiotic ‘’fruit soup’’ – basically a thick juice with added probiotics or fortified yogurts.
 The difference about these yogurts is that they are prepared using fermented milk which allows lactic acid to multiply the bacteria.

 A meta-analysis study from Cambridge University has concluded that consuming fermented milk in probiotic foods can aid at lowering systolic and diastolic blood pressure, particularly in individuals with high blood pressure.
 (3)

-- If you are used to eat a morning bowl of oatmeal with milk or any sort of dairy, you can easily choose to have yogurt or dairy products that have been enriched with probiotics or prepared with fermented milk.
+- If you are used to eat a morning bowl of oatmeal with milk or any sort of dairy, you can easily choose to have yogurt or dairy products that have been prepared from fermented milk.